shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

     * The image names can be serialized if multiple images are under the same topic.
 For example,

     ```text
         storefront-dataHandling-pages_01.svg
     ```

 * Use alt text and figure captions.
-This details what an image is trying to convey.
+This details what an image is trying to convey

-* An introductory sentence should precede most images.
+* An introductory sentence should precede most images

 ## File